Intercompany

 Note!

-In the Pryme Intercompany Project app, specific fields must be mapped to ensure correct values in the receiving companyβs projects.
+In Pryme Intercompany Project templates there are fields that needs to be mapped project to ensure correct values in the receiving company’s projects.

 Permissions (Table 14045676 - Permissions PM)